Amcariza Foundation

 They were further supported by many male relatives in Bangladesh, who turned a blind eye, as well as her other sisters Jasmin Choudhury and Nazrin Choudhury.
 And her own nephews and niece: Imtiaz Choudhury a teacher at the London SW17 Muslim school, Mikhail Choudhury and Nadia Choudhury.

 This included the then newly renovated office in Bangladesh being destroyed by them.
-Amcariza volunteers being threatened, later several members of staff would die.
-Printer, stationary, files and charity money looted/stolen as well as charity equipment, all of which was reported by Yasmin to the Bangladeshi Police in 2015.
+Amcariza volunteers were threatened, later several members of staff would die.
+Printer, stationary, files and charity money looted/stolen as well as charity equipment, all of which, was reported by Yasmin to the Bangladeshi Police in 2015.
 After she arrived into Bangladesh and received the full protection of the local law enforcement.

 The Amcariza Office as at April 2015

-All of this is being done by her own hijabi mother Rushon Ara Choudhury, her own siblings and biological brother in law Enam, who, on the 9th of July 2022, attempted to attack Yasmin late at night, in her late father’s home in Ali Nagar and Beani Bazaar.
-As well as those who harm the work that Lovedesh® was doing to protect people on planet.
+All of this is being done by her own hijabi mother Rushon Ara Choudhury, her own siblings and biological brother-in-law Enam, who, on the 9th of July 2022, attempted to attack Yasmin late at night, in her late father’s home in Ali Nagar and Beani Bazaar.
+As well as those who harm the work that Lovedesh® was doing to protect people and planet.
 And in doing so, destroyed the income that was planned to be generated to fund charity projects.
 And hijacked the office yet again when it was set up in July 2022.

 Today Amcariza foundation has been resurrected again with an office soon to be opening in Bangladesh.